Picture of the infinity button (PartyBoost button) on the JBL Boombox 2 speaker.

 JBL Boombox 2 PartyBoost Button Explained

-The JBL Boombox 2 speaker has several buttons and lamps across its top and front panels, and one of these the PartyBoost button.
-Here, we explain the function of this (A.K.A Infinity) button, what it does, and how to use it.
-In short, this control lets you join from two to over a hundred PartyBoost compatible JBL speakers together, such that they all play the same program material.
-Thus, you can fill a much bigger party area with sound than you can by playing just one speaker.
-Further, since you can place the units as far apart as is common for Bluetooth speakers, then the area you can cover with them is large enough for most small to medium sized parties.
+In short, this button lets you join from two to over a hundred PartyBoost compatible speakers together.
+This way, they all play the same program.
+Thus, you can fill a much bigger party area with sound than you can with just one speaker.
+Further, you can place the units as far apart as is common for Bluetooth speakers.
+So the area you can cover with them is large enough for most small to medium size parties.

 JBL Boombox 2 PartyBoost Button Details